CDAT/uvcmetrics/doc/README.md

 [![Anaconda-Server Badge](https://anaconda.org/uvcdat/uvcmetrics/badges/downloads.svg)](https://anaconda.org/uvcdat/uvcmetrics)

 This is the initial version under the anaconda environment.
-There are significant feature included
+There are significant features included

 1. corrections to the graphical output
 2. specification to levels and difference levels